If you feel unsafe for any reason, please call 911 or your local emergency number.

 It is not about nostalgia.

-It is not about inherited narratives.
+It is not about inherited stories passed down without question.

 Examples include: